temporalio/documentation/docs-src/go/durability-through-replays.md

 Events related to Activity execution follow a similar pattern.
 For  example, the `ActivityTaskScheduled` Event contains the Activity Type  and input parameters, while the `ActivityTaskCompleted` Event contains the result of that execution.

 As you will see during the upcoming demonstration, Events related to Task scheduling will contain information about execution Timeouts and Retry Policies.

+Certain Events in the history are a direct result of a particular Command issued by a Worker.
+For example, the `ScheduleActivityTask` Command results in an `ActivityTaskScheduled` Event, while the `StartTimer` Command results in a `TimerStarted` Event.

+During Workflow Replay, the Worker uses this information to recover the state of the previous execution.

+For example, if the `ScheduleActivityTask` Command has a corresponding `ActivityTaskScheduled` Event in the history, and this is followed by `ActivityTaskStarted` and `ActivityTaskCompleted` Events for that same Activity Type, it's clear that this Activity already ran successfully.
+In this case, the Worker does not issue the Command to the cluster requesting a new execution of the Activity.
+Instead, it assigns the result of the previous Activity Execution, which is stored in the Event History.

+(can pull a bit more from https://github.com/temporalio/edu-102-go-content/blob/main/understanding-workflow-determinism/why-determinism-required.md if absolutely necessary)